peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

   end
 ```

+In case of a successful validation, the block passed to `validate` is invoked.

-It first instantiates the contract, which is really just a Reform object.
-Then, the incoming data is written to the contract object (this is called `deserialization`) and afterwards, validation of the entire object graph is performed using the Reform API.
+The operation's `validate` first instantiates the contract, which is really just a Reform object.
+Then, the incoming data is written to the contract object (this is called *deserialization*) and afterwards, validation of the entire object graph is performed using the Reform API.

 The whole process of validation happens internally, but can be easily customized.
 An important fact here is that the contract graph is an intermediate object - **instead of writing input to the model, this all happens on the contract**.
 The model is not accessed at all for validation.